We can’t think of a better time than the start of a new year to make sure your server is humming along to the best of

 3. Update all plugins and themes.
 Take a look at your can’t-live-without plugins and see if a new version is ready for download.
 Update the plugins you are using and delete the ones you don’t need.
 Eliminate unused third party plugins that slow down and bloat your site.

 5. Check RAID alarm.
 For you RAID users, check to make sure you didn’t miss a notification regarding any sort of disk failure.
 Some RAID levels will only accept a single disk failure before it stops working.
 For those unsure if they need RAID, or which configuration is best for your server set-up, we recently did a deep dive on that subject.

 6. Monitor Server Resources.
 Make sure you are not near peak resource limit by taking a look at your server’s CPU, RAM, and disk.
-If there’s nothing you can remove, you may consider upgrading your server.
+If there’s nothing you can remove, you may need to consider upgrading your server.
 Perhaps consider an autoscaling cloud server that protects against traffic spikes, so your website is always available.
 You can view all this in the “Resource Usage” section if you have a HostDime CORE account.

 7. Consolidate and archive old content.
 Now would be a good time to take stock of the backend of your site and remove any web scripts, databases, or other files that are no longer in use or needed.

 9. Clean out e-mail and combat spam.
-Get in the habit of cleaning out your e-mail once a month if you are not in the habit of deleting them immediately.
-Also, remove old email addresses that are no longer in use will not just save space as well, but alleviate spam.
+Save server space by cleaning out your e-mail if you are not in the habit of deleting them immediately.
+Also, removing old email addresses that are no longer in use will not just save space as well, but alleviate spam.
 Speaking of, if you are having a problem with spam and/or reputation, consider checking out HostDime’s new e-mail filter.
 This removes spam from your mail in our cloud first, ensuring only clean mail goes to and from your mail accounts.